-It is worth noting that all of the functions above require a certain level of creative and social intelligence—abilities so unique to humans that modern technology has yet to successfully recreate.
+It is worth noting that all of the functions above require a certain level of creative and social intelligence—abilities so unique to humans that modern technology has yet to recreate successfully.

-This finding echoed that in the Global Outsourcing Survey 2022, which states that the primary driver for companies to outsource complex and long-term business processes is “to gain access to new capabilities” rather than to save costs.
+This finding echoed that in the Global Outsourcing Survey 2022, which states that companies’ primary driver for outsourcing complex and long-term business processes is “to gain access to new capabilities” rather than to save costs.
 Instead of looking for creative or technical people only locally, companies can now bring in top talent from anywhere around the globe.

-As the global freelance market is expected to grow even more in the next few years, small business owners are likely to enjoy more access to global talent in 2023.
+As the global freelance market is expected to grow even more in the next few years, small business owners will likely enjoy more access to global talent in 2023.

 BPOs and Data Security

-Small business outsourcing presents advantages for companies that want to stay nimble while cutting costs, but still tap into great talent from around the world.
+Small business outsourcing presents advantages for companies that want to stay nimble while cutting costs but still tap into great talent worldwide.
 But there are potential challenges that should be addressed before moving forward.

 Out of all businesses that chose to outsource business functions in 2022, we found that almost 60% of businesses disclosed some confidential data—such as sales figures and customer profiles—to freelancers and contractors.
 While providing access to such data may be inevitable in certain business processes, allowing non-employees access to confidential information could raise several issues related to legal compliance and security.